-Tunisia is a small country with a grand history that goes back to the days of Carthage, the ancient centre of the powerful Carthaginian Empire.
-A journey here is a discovery of Africa, the lan d of the Berbers and the Islamic world all at once.
-Our program uncovers the people, history, archaeology and culture of this unique and less-explored destination, in addition to 7 UNESCO World Heritage Sites.
+Tunisia is a small country but with a history that goes back to the times of the ancient Phoenician city of Carthage.
+A journey here is a discovery of the heritage of the Mediterranean, Africa, land of the Berbers, Islamic world and a lot more.
+Our journey uncovers the people, history, archaeology and culture of this distinct land in addition to visiting several UNESCO World Heritage Sites.
+An interesting cultural interaction as we traverse through the urban, rural and the Mediterranean coastlines of Tunisia.

 |UNESCO World Heritage Sites covered in this tour|